werf/werf/docs/_includes/reference/cli/werf_cr_logout.short.md

-logout from a remote registry
+logout from a remote registry.